aws/sagemaker-python-sdk/README.rst

 For more information about Scikit-learn, see https://scikit-learn.org/stable/

-For more information about Scikit-learn SageMaker ``Estimators``, see `Using Scikit-learn with the SageMaker Python SDK`_.
+For more information about Scikit-learn SageMaker Estimators, see `Using Scikit-learn with the SageMaker Python SDK`_.

 .. _Using Scikit-learn with the SageMaker Python SDK: https://sagemaker.readthedocs.io/en/stable/using_sklearn.html